-- You are at least 62 (unless you are caring for a child who is under 16 or disabled, in which case the age rule does not apply).
+- You are at least 62 years old (unless you are caring for a child who is under 16 or disabled, in which case the age rule does not apply).

 You can collect benefits on a spouse’s work record regardless of whether you also worked.
-If your own retirement benefit is lower than your spousal benefit, Social Security will pay you the higher amount.
+If you are eligible for both your own retirement benefit and a spousal benefit, Social Security will pay you the higher of the two amounts.